Choose your own path

 Drug User Health Program

-The Syringe Exchange Program (SEP) administered by Open Aid Alliance is an anonymous, evidenced-based public health program that reduces infection and the spread of diseases such as HIV and hepatitis C among community members who inject drugs.
+The Syringe Services Program (SSP) administered by Open Aid Alliance is an anonymous, evidenced-based public health program that reduces infection and the spread of diseases such as HIV and hepatitis C among community members who inject drugs.